Floer Homology with DG Coefficients. Applications to cotangent bundles: The contractible almost existence property

-\begin{proof}[Proof of Theorem~\ref{thm:almost-existence-nonorientable}] Notice first that the criterion \eqref{eq:criterion-almost-existence-cotangent} is still valid for $Q$ nonorientable if we use $\Z_2$-coefficients instead of integer coefficients.
+Then, any hypersurface $\Sigma\subset T^*Q$ that bounds a relatively compact domain $U$ that contains $\varphi(S)$ has the contractible almost existence property. \end{theorem} \begin{proof} Notice first that the criterion \eqref{eq:criterion-almost-existence-cotangent} is still valid for $Q$ non-orientable if we use $\Z_2$-coefficients instead of integer coefficients.
 Passing to $\Z_2$-coefficients throughout the whole process that led to our criterion simply consists in changing the DG local system $\calf$ into $\calf\otimes\Z_2$.